supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Implement_Security_and_Compliance_in_an_Azure_Pipeline.md

     ![Mend Results](images/mend-results.png)

-# Exercise 2: Remove the Azure DevOps billing

-In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

-## Task 1: Remove the Azure DevOps billing

-In this task, you will remove pipeline billing to eliminate unnecessary charges.

-1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

-1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

-1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

-#### Review

-In this lab, you integrated a GitHub project with Azure DevOps by using the new Azure Pipelines integration from the Marketplace.
 ## Review

 In this lab, you will use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.